 Almost all students qualify for loans, no matter how high their family income may be.
 The U.S. Department of Education provides the lowest interest loans, which are called Federal Direct Loans.
-Student usually qualify for a loan if enrolled for at least 6 credit hours in a program that is eligible for federal financial aid and meet WGTC Satisfactory Academic Progress (SAP).
+Student usually qualify for a loan if enrolled for at least six (6) credit hours in a program that is eligible for federal financial aid and meet WGTC Satisfactory Academic Progress (SAP).

 Taking out a loan is a serious commitment.
-Students must sign a legal contract called the Master Promissory Note that gives certain rights and responsibilities.
-Please log on the William D. Ford Federal Direct Loan Program website at http://www.direct.ed.gov/pubs/dlrights.pdf for more information regarding Borrower's Right and Responsibilities.
+Students must sign a legal contract called the Master Promissory Note (MPN) that gives certain rights and responsibilities.
+Please view the following William D. Ford Federal Direct Loan Program document: Borrower's Right and Responsibilities for more information.